 The Undergraduate Trauma Research Training program is a National Science Foundation (NSF) Research Education for Undergraduates (REU) opportunity directed by Brooks B. Gump, Ph.D., M.P.H., Falk Family Endowed Professor of Public Health, and co-directed by Karen Wolford, Ph.D., Professor Department of Psychology and Coordinator of the Interdisciplinary Graduate Certificate Program in Trauma Studies at SUNY Oswego and includes other faculty from these institutions as well as SUNY Upstate Medical University.
 This program brings together veterans and non-veterans in a safe environment to pursue trauma research activities.

-This month-long immersion program involves coursework, mentored student-faculty interactions, and the development of a research project.
+This six-week immersion program involves coursework, mentored student-faculty interactions, and the development of a research project.
 Participating students receive a $3,000 stipend for attending the summer session.
 Room and board are provided free of charge, as needed.

-The program, now in its sixth year, draws on personal experiences of veterans who understand the nature and context of traumatic events.
+The program, now in its eighth year, draws on personal experiences of veterans who understand the nature and context of traumatic events.
 By gaining a scientific understanding of trauma, students who complete the program gain essential tools they can use to improve the quality of life for themselves and others, including veterans.
 Read more about one REU participant’s experience here.

 The program is purposefully structured to span one full year.
 Following the summer program, students continue their research under the mentorship of REU faculty during the Fall semester.
-Finally, students are expected to present their research at a national conference in Spring, 2018.
+Finally, students are expected to present their research at a national conference in Spring, 2020.
 The travel and registration expense for the conference is provided to the student through this program.

 For more information about the program, and to submit application for it, visit the Syracuse University REU website or contact Ivan Castro at email@example.com.
 The application deadline is March 1, 2019.

 Falk researchers measure effect of dog ownership, training on PTSD symptoms among veterans